 There are many factors you will want to assess when evaluating possible subscription models.
-These factors include the following:
+You can use Elevate Energy’s Community Solar Business Case Tool to evaluate ownership and subscription business models.
+Important factors to consider include the following:

 - Value Proposition: